-Australia also initiated the green vehicle guide so as to inform the consumers about the vehicle performance to increase proportion of EFV's in the market.
-A website is designed, providing access to a searchable database including sole source of model specific environmental data on all light vehicles in the Australian fleet which also covers new vehicles released on the market from mid2004 onwards.
-The green book covers following performance measures to address all key areas:
+126. Australia also initiated the green vehicle guide so as to inform the consumers about the vehicle performance to increase the proportion of EFV's in the market.
+A website is designed, providing access to a searchable database including sole source of model specific environmental data on all light vehicles in the Australian fleet which also covers new vehicles released on the market from mid-2004 onwards.
+The green book covers following performance measures to address:

-- conventional air polluting emissions
+- (a) Conventional air polluting emissions;

-- greenhouse gas emissions
+- (b) Greenhouse gas emissions and

-- fuel consumption
+- (c) Fuel consumption.

-The criteria used for evaluation, divides the vehicle into three classes based on vehicle area and thereby rate it depending upon its CO2 emission and fuel consumption.
-Much more detailed consideration of the following parameters will help in better frame work of the EFV assessment criteria.
+127. Therefore, the criteria used for the evaluation, divides the vehicles into three classes and thereby rate it depending upon its $CO_2$ emission and fuel consumption.
+Much more detailed consideration of the following parametres will help in better frame work of the EFV assessment criteria.